JAORMX/selinux-k8s/README.md

 ===========

-This is a small script that wraps up udica and allows you to scan containers from a Kubernetes deployment's CRI, and generate selinux policies from them.
+This is a small script that wraps up udica and allows you to scan containers from a Kubernetes deployment's CRI, and generate SELinux policies from them.
 The script will create a ConfigMap in the namespace where the pod is running.

 Normally one would deploy this as a pod (either directly or from an operator).